Welcoming and Affirming Environment

 Guiding Questions:

-What do I see in my classrooms (such as posters, displayed work, or books) that show my language, culture, identities, and accomplishments?
-Do I see materials that I created?
+What do I see in my classrooms that shows my language, culture, identities, and accomplishments?
+Do I see materials that I created myself?
 Are all of my classmates represented?

 Exploring